MicrosoftDocs/visualstudio-docs/docs/data-tools/create-and-configure-datasets-in-visual-studio.md

 2. Drag a <xref:System.Data.DataTable> class from the **DataSet** tab of the **Toolbox** onto the **Dataset Designer**.

 3. Add columns to define your data table.
-For more information, see [How to: Add Columns to a DataTable](../Topic/How%20to:%20Add%20Columns%20to%20a%20DataTable.md).
+For more information, see [Designing DataTables](designing-datatables.md).

 4. Stand-alone tables need to Implement `Fill` logic in stand-alone tables so that you can fill them with data.
 For information on filling stand-alone data tables, see [Populating a DataSet from a DataAdapter](http://msdn.microsoft.com/Library/3fa0ac7d-e266-4954-bfac-3fbe2f913153).